MACHARODRIGO/tRNASec-Study-Project/README.md

 Jupyter notebooks in the `notebooks/` folder should be designed to run from the command line and accept relevant arguments.
 For instance:

 -   `fetch_and_explore.ipynb`: Query RNAcentral for tRNA-Sec sequences and save them to `data/raw/`.
--   `align_sequences.py`: Perform multiple sequence alignment and phylogenetic tree construction.
--   `predict_structures.py`: Run secondary structure predictions using ViennaRNA, NUPACK, or RNAstructure.
+-   `align_sequences_prediction.ipynb`: Perform multiple sequence alignment with `Infernal` and phylogenetic tree construction.
+Run secondary structure predictions using `ViennaRNA`.

 ---

 ## ✅ Reproducibility

-For reproducible results, record the versions of all external tools and databases used.
-Wherever possible, run scripts with deterministic random seeds and provide the input data and output in the repository.
-Document the workflow clearly in notebooks and commit changes regularly.

 ---